From 2006 to 2018, average federal student loan interest rates were:

 How does your rate compare?

-Wondering if your interest rate is competitive?
-If not, this does not mean that you can’t do anything about your current rate.
 You may qualify to refinance at a lower rate with a private lender.
 Keep in mind that borrowers refinancing federal loans with a private lender lose government benefits like access to income-driven repayment programs and the potential to qualify for loan forgiveness.